|

 WHAT IS ART? |

 History One of the earliest types of art, chalk drawings date from Stone Age times, and chalk became a popular medium among 15th century Early Renaissance artists experimenting with chiaroscuro, not least because black chalk provided the darkest tone, red offered a mid-tone while white provided the highlight.
 One of the most prolific exponents of chalk-based graphic art was the French artist Jean Clouet (1472-1541) the Premier Peintre du Roi to the king of France.
 Almost 130 drawings in red, white and black chalk are attributed to Clouet, most of them at Chantilly Musee.
-Other forms of drawing or disegno, include: Charcoal, Pen and Ink, Pastels, Crayons and Pencil. |
+Artists Who Used Chalks Many other Old Masters used the media, including Renaissance artists like Leonardo Da Vinci (who pioneered the use of red chalks), the prodigy Raphael and Michelangelo Buonarroti (eg. Deploration over the Dead Christ), as well as Northern Renaissance artists like Albrecht Durer (eg. Portrait of Erasmus) and Rembrandt.

-Artists Who Used Chalks Many other Old Masters used the media, including Renaissance artists like Leonardo Da Vinci (who pioneered the use of red chalks), the prodigy Raphael and Michelangelo Buonarroti (eg. Deploration over the Dead Christ), as well as Northern Renaissance artists like Albrecht Durer (eg. Portrait of Erasmus), Rembrandt and Thomas Gainsborough.
 Academic painters like Rubens habitually used red chalk to produce preparatory designs for their large scale history paintings and landscapes, while Rubens' pupil, the portraitist Van Dyck, preferred to employ white and black, as these colours are most effective for drawing the contours of a face.
+The Scottish portraitist Allan Ramsay relied on preparatory chalk drawings for his portraits.
 Later other famous painters who used chalks, either for finished drawings or preliminary sketches, include Jean-Honore Fragonard, Henri Matisse, Pablo Picasso, and Edgar Degas. |

 For facts about painting movements,